tonyjoseph001/habitisam/bugs.md

 Parent Dashboard
 - alert bell icon has red dot even when there are no alerts- Fixed
-- There should be an option to recover or reset the pin number if user forgets it.
+- There should be an option to recover or reset the pin number if user forgets it. - Fixed
 - weekly success rate is hardcoded, it should be dynamic

 Profile Page